nu-analytics/nu-analytics.github.io/about.md

 **Made-to-measure** data-science.

 ## We specialize in scientic data analysis.
-We have consulting with the following on their data analysis needs:
+We have worked with the following on their data analysis needs:

 <table width="500" border="0" cellpadding="5">